Maelstrom8/Super-Grok-Troop-Overhaul/README.md

 `default_group` is the default_group.
 Acceptable values are "Infantry", "Ranged", "Cavalry", and "HorseArcher".

 `level` is the level of the troop.
 It determines their tier.
 The base game uses these patterns for level: 1, 6, 11, 16, 21, 26, 31.
-Each tier
-            - Level 1 = Tier 0.
+Level 1 = Tier 0.
 Level 6 = Tier 1.
 Level 11 = Tier 2.
 Level 16 = Tier 3, etc. The game uses increments of 5.
 It also uses these EXACT levels - do not deviate from it.
-            - Troop Tiers Plus pushes Tiers to 20.
+Troop Tiers Plus pushes Tiers to 20.
 We're only going to go to half.
 So a Tier 10 troop would be level 51.
 A Tier 9 troop would be 46.

 `name` is the name of the troop.
 You can make this whatever you want.